BrodaNoel/cv/README.md

 * GIT
 * Firebase Hosting for static serving
 * Firebase Functions and Firebase Database for no-sql database and backend (creating some kind of REST API in Firebase Functions)
-* React (+JSX) + Redux + Thunks + Reselect as frontend
+* React as frontend
+* React Native as mobile development for Android and iOS
 * NodeJS and Express as backend

-^ This is my current Stack.
-REST API, frontend with React and Backend using Node + Express + NoSQL & Non-Relational-DB (like Mongo).
-Full ECMAScript stack.

 ## Companies where I worked?
 * Home.
 The best place to improve knowledge randomly.
 I'm working on personal projects to improve knowledge in different technologies.